Roopinder Singh: Professional career

-Roopinder Singh was assistant editor, Indian Observer, New York.
+Roopinder Singh was an assistant editor, Indian Observer, New York.
 He joined The Tribune in Chandigarh, India, in 1991.
 He launched the internet edition in 1998 and headed it till 2015.
 He was in charge of book reviews from 2002 to July 2020.
 The other charges he held included Sunday Reading, Saturday Extra, Log in Tribune, Real Estate and Jobs & Careers supplements.

 Book reviews published in The Tribune

 In his nearly three decades with The Tribune, he published many book reviews, including: